sourcegraph/open-in-editor-extension/README.md

 ## Settings

-- Add `openineditor.basePath` to your user settings to open files in the editor.
+- Add `openineditor.editor` to your user settings to open files in the editor.
 Copy one of the following lines depending on the editor you would like to use.
 This extension only supports opening in one editor at a time.
 Supported editors:
   - `vscode` (Visual Studio Code): `"openineditor.editor": "vscode"`
   - `idea` (JetBrains IntelliJ IDEA): `"openineditor.editor": "idea"`
   - `sublime` (Sublime Text, requires a URL handler installed such as [this one for macOS](https://github.com/inopinatus/sublime_url))
   - `custom` (requires also setting `openineditor.customUrlPattern`): `"openineditor.editor": "custom"`
 - `openineditor.basePath`: The absolute path on your computer where your git repositories live.
-This extension requires all git repos to be cloned under this path with their original names. `"/Users/yourusername/src"` is a valid absolute path, while `"~/src"` is not.
+This extension requires all git repos to be already cloned under this path with their original names. `"/Users/yourusername/src"` is a valid absolute path, while `"~/src"` is not.
 - `openineditor.customUrlPattern`: If you set `openineditor.editor` to `custom`, this must be set.
 Use placeholders `%file`, `%line`, and `%col` to mark where the file path, line number, and column number must be replaced.
 Example URL for IntelliJ IDEA: `idea://open?file=%file&line=%line&column=%col`